 Courses & Credit

-The vast majority of courses on CU Boulder approved programs are traditional academic subjects and will count as CU in-residence credit and towards your overall graduation hours.
+The vast majority of courses on CU Boulder-approved programs are traditional academic subjects and will count as CU in-residence credit and towards your overall graduation hours.

-- A&S Core/Gen Ed/MAPS Evaluation Form
+- A&S Gen Ed/MAPS Evaluation Form

-Here is some other academic stuff you should know:
+Other academic stuff you should know:

 - Pass (C- or better)